 Make sure they have mastered each step in the learning process, and are feeling confident before you move onto the next.

 Get the right equipment

-Being on the right setup can have a huge effect on how quick you learn.
-That means the right kind of snowboard and snowboard boots which are not too stiff and suitable for beginners.
+Being on the right snowboard setup can have a huge effect on how quickly you learn.
+That means the right kind of snowboard and snowboard boots, which are not too stiff and suitable for beginners.
 And the board is correctly set up with the right length board and the right stance settings.

 If you are renting equipment, make sure you go to a reputable store where the equipment doesn’t look too old.
 A good sign is if the board has been freshly waxed, then you know you are onto a winner.